-Pastoral Resident, 1st Year
+Pastoral Resident, 2nd Year (she/her)

 Martha is a natural connector, and her pastoral theology is based on the model of the early church.
 She believes that pastors are called to serve the church and the world, while being community with – not apart from or above – their congregation.
 She is passionate about queer inclusion in the church, particularly when it comes to young people.
 Many of her fondest childhood church memories are centered around youth group service trips in Appalachia, intergenerational gatherings (with food, of course), and dog-washing fundraisers.

-Martha previously served as the Youth and Young Adult Ministries Leader at Old South Church in Boston and an Assistant Interfaith Chaplain at Emerson College.
+Martha previously served as the youth and young adult ministries leader at Old South Church in Boston and an assistant interfaith chaplain at Emerson College.
 She is an educational advisor for a Trauma Responsive Congregations grant from the Lilly Endowment.

 Martha is originally from Maryland but has lived in the Boston area since 2013 and now considers herself a dual citizen Marylander and Bay Stater.
 She lives in Dedham with her husband (Greg), dog (Dorothy), cat (Penny), and guinea pig (Teddy).
 She reads voraciously and would love to talk to you about the latest book she is devoured.